-New graduates are any nursing students who anticipate graduating within the next three months, or any registered professional nurse with less than one year of nursing experience.
+New graduates are any nursing students who anticipate graduating within the next twelve months, or any registered professional nurse with less than one year of nursing experience.
 All new graduates will be automatically enrolled in the Nurse Residency Program upon hire.

 APPLICATION AND HIRING PROCESS FOR NEW GRADS

 Complete the online application for new graduate nurses using requisition #23134 or clink on the link.
 Do not apply more than twelve months before you graduate.

 You will receive an auto-generated email that your application has been received.

 The Talent Acquisition Team may contact you for more information.

 You are required to bring in a letter of recommendation from a clinical instructor to the interview or note an email for a clinical instructor on the application under Personal references.
 This is in addition to a list of references from a previous employer or co-worker.

 Once decision is made after your interview you will be notified of the results.

 Satisfactory clearances from Security, Employee Health Service and Human Resources must be completed BEFORE date of hire.